Cateline/Figure-one-Lab-Internship-Emulator/README.md

 4. Two of these RHPs were associated with cell cycle progression (G1/S and G2/M), while the remaining 10 RHPs reflected other diverse biological processes like stress response, EMT, senescence, and protein homeostasis.

 5. 7 out of these 10 non-cell cycle RHPs were highly similar to programs of heterogeneity previously observed in human tumor samples, indicating that they represented biologically relevant patterns of intra-tumoral diversity.
+#### How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?
+The relationship between the identified Recurrent Heterogeneous Programs (RHPs) in cell lines and in vivo programs of heterogeneity in tumors is that many of the RHPs observed in lab-grown cell lines are strikingly similar to those found in actual tumor samples from patients.
+This suggests that the diversity in gene expression observed within cell lines reflects the heterogeneity seen in tumors in vivo.

+##### Evidence Supporting This Relationship:
+1. Significant Overlap in Signature Genes:
+Seven out of the ten RHPs identified in cell lines showed a highly significant overlap with in vivo programs of heterogeneity found in various tumor types, such as head and neck squamous cell carcinoma (HNSCC), melanoma, glioblastoma, and ovarian cancer.
+The similarity in the signature genes indicates that these RHPs are not unique to cell lines but are also present in tumors.
+2. High Correlation of Cell Scores:

+There was a high correlation between the gene expression patterns (cell scores) of RHPs in cell lines and the corresponding in vivo programs.
+This means that the way genes are expressed in these programs is consistent between cell lines and tumors, reinforcing the idea that RHPs in cell lines mimic real tumor behavior.
+3. Combined Analysis of Cell Lines and Tumors:

+When cells from both cell lines and tumors were analyzed together, common patterns of gene expression variation were observed.
+This combined analysis demonstrated that the RHPs identified in cell lines are also present in tumors, showing that the same biological processes underlie the heterogeneity in both settings.
+4. Functional Relevance:

+The RHPs correspond to biologically significant processes, such as cell cycle regulation and stress responses, which are crucial in both cancer cell lines and tumors.
+The fact that these processes are observed across multiple cell lines and tumor samples further supports the relevance of RHPs to in vivo tumor heterogeneity.